Buying

 window should include the agent's fee (the price will be followed by the

-The compromis de vente is usually the first document you will sign,
+The 'compromis de vente' (promise to sell) is the first document that you will sign,

 are making an offer below the mandated house price.
 This shows the